hdesai17/chemoproteogenomics/README.md

 # Chemoproteogenomics
-## 1. Command Line 2-stage FDR pipeline
+## 1. MSFragger command-line 2-stage FDR

  Process .raw MS files with an MSFragger pipeline using Philospher and Peptide Prophet for post-processing with optional IonQuant quantitation.